 Making this hole saw type of installation is complicated because the mounting plate or anchor socket needs to be bonded, in accordance with local codes.
 See below for more information.

-We have two dozen Pool Lifts in stock – and they all have different installation requirements.
+We have twenty Pool Lifts in stock – and they all have different installation requirements.
 It’s best to read the owner’s manual / installation guide thoroughly before you purchase and install a new pool lift.

 POURING A POOL LIFT PAD